zautumnz/dotfiles/README.md

 * `~/bin/mac-*` is all Mac-specific scripts.
 Most aliases and functions are written to be compatible with both Mac and Linux.
 * The files at `misc/*.list` are for installing packages.
-* I mostly work with configs, shell scripts, and some Python and Node, so my setup is oriented towards quick navigation and editing.
+* I work heavily in TS/JS/Node/React, some Python, some Go, some Shell, and lots of configs.
+My setup is oriented towards quick navigation and editing.
 * I previously mostly used Ubuntu, and before that Arch, and before that Debian, so some lingering bits for those distros may still be lingering around.
 * Unless otherwise noted, everything here is under the MIT license.